ByteAstro/ByteAstro/README.md

 ## There are only 10 types of people
 - Those who understands binary
-- And those who don't Serously
+- And those who don't
+    - CodeWithHarry

 ![](https://komarev.com/ghpvc/?username=byteastro&color=orange&style=for-the-badge)